I have been an online writer for more than 8 years. I enjoy writing about travel, restaurants, philosophy, literature, and other topics.

-While David Hume was heavily influenced by Locke, he took his ideas to their utmost logical extreme.
-Hume did reject the idea of there being no human nature; however, his moral theory was based on the concept that human intuitions form the basis of morality and this is a refutation of Locke’s basic claims of the human mind being a blank slate.
+While Locke heavily influenced David Hume, he took his ideas to their utmost logical extreme.
+Hume rejected the idea of there being no human nature; however, his moral theory was based on the concept that human intuitions form the basis of morality.
+This is a refutation of Locke’s basic claims that the human mind is a blank slate.

 Locke’s Political Philosophy

-However, because each individual in the body politic would know that while sometimes they would be on the winning side of the majority other times they may not, the urge to wield tyranny against their fellow citizens would be somewhat curbed.
-In this way, what Locke was saying was that while the majority could become an oppressive force the individual’s fear of that force justified the upholding of certain rights among the citizens.
-The majority would respect the rights of others on the basis of wanting their own rights to be respected on similar issues and Locke felt that “the golden rule” would ultimately dictate action.
+However, because each individual in the body politic would know that while sometimes they would be on the winning side of the majority, other times they may not, and this awareness would somewhat curb the urge to wield tyranny against their fellow citizens.
+In this way, what Locke was saying was that while the majority could become an oppressive force, the individual’s fear of that force justified the upholding of certain rights among the citizens.
+The majority would respect the rights of others on the basis of wanting their own rights to be respected on similar issues, and Locke felt that “the golden rule” would ultimately dictate action.

-This proved wrong in the short term but governments that have formed on these principals have been essentially progressive and the rights of individuals have increased over time as Democratic Republics have developed.
-Still, both the ideas of individual liberty and democratic principles are often at odds with each other and the question of positive rights instead of Locke’s strictly negative rights still remain.
+This proved wrong in the short term, but governments that have formed on these principles have been essentially progressive, and the rights of individuals have increased over time as Democratic Republics have developed.
+Still, both the ideas of individual liberty and democratic principles are often at odds with each other, and the question of positive rights instead of Locke’s strictly negative rights still remains.
 Future social contract theorists Jean-Jacques Rousseau and John Rawls would both expand on this concept.

 Aanya on May 07, 2018: